ivan-sincek/penetration-testing-cheat-sheet/README.md

 DNSRecon can perform brute force attack with a user-defined wordlist, but make sure you specify a full path to the wordlist; otherwise, DNSRecon might not recognize it.

-Also, make sure you specify a full path to an output file; otherwise, it will default to `/usr/share/dnsrecon/` directory (i.e. to the root directory).
+Make sure you specify a full path to an output file; otherwise, it will default to `/usr/share/dnsrecon/` directory (i.e. to the root directory).

 Extract hostnames from the standard/zone transfer/brute force results: